 On the other hand, there are congregations who have turned their thinking around, and see the congregation existing not to serve the members, but that the members as committed disciples of Christ offer themselves in serving others in Christ's name.
-The whole focus moves from inward-looking to outward-acting, and there are such congregations that are alive, vibrant, financially-healthy and growing.
+The whole focus moves from inwardlooking to outward-acting, and these are congregations that are alive, vibrant, financially-healthy and growing.
 I believe we are one of those congregations - barely started out on the road to whatever Emmaus God is calling us to, and with much to learn, but well-started on that road already.
-You might be encouraged to know that the Moderator on her recent visit, having heard what we do here at Central, was moved to say, "you certainly are a missional church!"
+You might be encouraged to know that we have moved from "poor little Central" to being known throughout our denomination as a mighty little congregation accomplishing good things in the name of Christ.

 There are other ways to express the same kind of church renewal that moves away from a rigid, rule-based emphasis on organization and institution to a fun and fulfilling living in faith.
-Four of us (Rhoda, Sunny, Gillan and me) will soon attend a conference hosted by PEF-PIM to hear Dr. Kennon Callahan who present a simple yet exciting way to help us live out our faith.
+In a couple of weeks eight of us from our presbytery, including Gillan and me, will gather at a conference north of Toronto to share with other Presbyterians from across Canada ideas on how the church can help all of us better live out our faith.

-Frightening?
-Certainly!
+It's a bit frightening, but it's also very exciting!
 It's hard to believe that we're up to such a challenge, to wonder if our faith is strong enough, whether it's worth it to believe.
 Starts to sound a bit like Thomas, doesn't it?
 But that's OK, because the answer was there, provided for Thomas by the risen Christ, demonstrating with his hands and his side that He was willing to lead by example those who would follow, and by his resurrection that He had the power to give the life He promised those who would follow.
 That same answer is there for us as well, still provided by the risen Christ, still with the promise that those who can, and will, and do say, "I believe", will indeed find new, rich, rewarding, fulfilling life.